Day 1 – First Glimpses of Belgrade and a Feast on the Sava River

 After a glance at the menu of Стари пингвин (The Old Penguin), we quickly entered inside.
-Since the restaurant is cosily nestled on the river, a fish soup is a must (at least for me).
+Since the restaurant was cosily nestled on the river, a fish soup was a must (at least for me).

 Tesla Museum – Where Electricity Literally Stuns Visitors

 The afternoon was designated for a museum tour and our choice is the Tesla Museum.
 Its location is in the centre of Belgrade.
 The Nikola Tesla Archive is part of the UNESCO’s Memory of the World Programme Register because of its crucial role in regards to the history of the electrification of the world and the future technological developments in this area.

 After an interesting video about Tesla and his experiments, the guy, who spoke flawless English, asked us some questions and after that, we were taken to the Tesla Coil.

 The device was invented by Nikola Tesla around 1891.
 It produces a high voltage (500kV), a high frequency alternated voltage, and a low current.
 We were shown how it accumulates power and two dudes of our group held lamps (like “lightsabres”) in their hands which were lighted as a result.
 You can see that in the video below my camera zoomed in automatically because of the high voltage produced in the room.